 If you want to take your workout intensity and your overall athletic performance, (often mixed with a pre-workout), beta alanine is a good place to start.

-Here are the top beta alanine supplements on the market.
+Here are the top beta alanine supplements on the market, plus detailed info on how to properly use beta alanine for peak performance.

 1. Transparent Labs Beta Alanine